Warden's wife plans appeal on aiding inmate escape

 OKLAHOMA CITY If you believe her story, Bobbi Parker spent the better part of 11 years in a prison without bars, captive to a sociopathic killer.

-But now that an Oklahoma jury has rejected that notion, the 49-year-old wife of a prison warden finds herself in a real jail -- behind real bars.
+But now that a jury has rejected that notion, the 49-year-old wife of a prison warden finds herself in a real jail -- behind real bars.

 "She's depressed," her lawyer, Garvin Isaacs, told Reuters.
 "They're all really sad this happened.
 They wanted Bobbi to come home and be with them and get on with life."